screeny05/corrode/README.md

 Additionally you can use assertions to always be sure, the data you parse corresponds to a specified format.
 The parsing is done not by a configuration-object, but by imperative code, allowing for far greater flexibility.

-corrode is an abstraction on top of nodes `TransformStream` and as such is pipeable to but also provides functions for more simple usage.
+corrode is an abstraction on top of `TransformStream` and as such is pipeable to but also provides functions for more simple usage.

 This library is not only heavily inspired by [dissolve](https://github.com/deoxxa/dissolve), it in fact can be seen as a total rewrite with even more features.
 The code is written in ES7, fully documented and tested.